benmanone/minicloze/README.md

 - More gamemodes

 # Usage
-Just pass in the language tag from www.tatoeba.org for the language you want to use, either as an argument to `cargo run` or into the prompt.
-E.g. `fra` for French and `gle` for Irish.
+Just pass in the language from www.tatoeba.org you want to use into the prompt.
+If you're building locally you can pass it into `cargo run`.

 # Dependencies
 www.crates.io/crates/minreq